WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Run `files_import.py` to ingest all files in configured folders.
 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.

-Run `files_watch.py` and drop a file or files into a configured folder.
+Run `files_watch.py` and add file or files to a configured folder.
 Application `main:process_files` will process ONLY the added files.
+Multiple folders and formats can be processed in one run.

 To process all files in the shared configured folder run `files_import.py`.
 All unprocessed files in folders will be ingested.